-Midterm exams will not be given at any other times during the term.
-In case you miss a midterm exam due to illness or another serious emergency, the weight for your final exam will be increased accordingly.
+In the case of serious illness, or some other emergency, students may ask, in advance, for permission to take an exam at a later date.
 If you are not able to make it to an exam due to a serious reason, you have to contact me on the same day and explain what happened.
-In any case you will have to show proper valid documentation as soon as possible after the missed exam, such as a doctor's note.
+In order to be eligible to reschedule an exam, you must provide proper valid documentation, such as a doctor's note.

 In case you believe a grading mistake has been made on a problem set or exam, you may submit a written request for a re-grade within one week after the assignment was returned.
+As a result of a re-grade, your grade can go up, down, or stay the same.